carolinecerussi/Caro-Coffee/README.md

 # Setup & Installation Requirements

-* Clone this repository from https://github.com/carolinecerussi/Latte-Larrys.git to your desktop
+* Clone this repository from https://github.com/carolinecerussi/Caro-Coffee to your desktop
-* Navigate to the top level of the directory
-* In your terminal console: $cd to coffeebean
+* Navigate to the top level of the dir* In your terminal console: $cd to coffeebean ectory
 * $npm install
 * $npm run start to open in webbrowser http://localhost:3000